 Making an anonymous disclosure helps you explore your options and helps us guide you towards resources to help you heal.
 Our team is here to show you available options; you choose where you go next.

-To begin the process, contact Larisa or a Human Rights and Equity Team Member, or you can fill out our anonymous online disclosure form.
 Other onsite places that can offer assistance include: Campus Mental Health or Health Services, or Campus Security (see section below).

 Next, we have many resources to help you process and heal after experiencing sexual violence.
 Our team members can assist you with navigating these resources, and find ones that suit your needs.
 You can also visit our Connect to Resources and Services page and Trauma and Self-Care page to explore options on your own.